AryanKarnati/STM32-Bootloader/README.md

 Add Makefile-based CLI builds for CI/CD integration

-📷 Suggested Diagrams

-Boot Sequence Flowchart

-Flash Memory Layout

-Application Jump Mechanism

-(Feel free to place these under a /docs/ folder or embed in the README once created.)

 🤝 License

 MIT License.
 Feel free to use, modify, and build upon this project.

-If you're a recruiter or engineer interested in this project, feel free to reach out via GitHub or LinkedIn!